LinuxUser255/BashAndLinux/Vim_And_NeoVim_Usage.md

 ### Combining motions and editing
 ```
 x = deletes what ever character on which the cursor is sitting.
-d = delete a word and tapping d multiple times (dslakfj) whole words and
+d = delete a word and tapping d twice deletes an entire line
 u = to undo what ever u just did

 Also,